-The practice had procedures to report, investigate, respond and learn from accidents, incidents and significant events.
+The practice had policies and procedures to report, investigate, respond and learn from accidents, incidents and significant events.
 Staff knew about these and understood their role in the process.

-The practice recorded, responded to and discussed all incidents to reduce risk and support future learning.
+The practice recorded, responded to and discussed all incidents including follow up actions to reduce risk and support future learning.

-The practice received national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
-Recent relevant alerts, including one relating to Glucagon which is required in the event of severe low blood sugar, had not been received and acted upon.
-The inspector alerted the practice manager on the day of the inspection, the Glucagon was checked to ensure it was not affected by the alert.
+The practice did not have a system to receive national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
+The inspector alerted the practice manager on the day of the inspection and three devices were checked to ensure they were not affected by recent relevant alerts.
 The practice manager gave assurance that they would ensure that future alerts are received, acted upon and retained for reference.